mileweb/docs-content-cdn/docs/recipes/aws-bucket.md

 ## AWS S3 Bucket Acceleration

-Let’s assume we have a domain `waytoo.digital` and we would like to setup a bucket on its subdomain called `files.waytoo.digital`, so later our users can access the data in that bucket through this subdomain.
+Let’s assume we have a domain `waytoo.digital`, and we would like to setup a bucket on its subdomain called `files.waytoo.digital` so later our users can access the data in that bucket through this subdomain.

-### Setting up a S3 Bucket
+### Setting up an S3 Bucket

 Log in to the AWS S3 console and create a new bucket.
 It will show you the creation wizard:

 <p align=center><img src="/docs/resources/images/recipes/aws-bucket/create-bucket.png" alt="create bucket" width="720"></p>

-Enter Bucket Name(it should be qualified DNS prefix) - files-waytoo-digital in our case.
+Enter Bucket Name(DNS qualified prefix) - `files-waytoo-digital` in our case.
 Click Next.
 Skip "Configure Options".

 <p align=center><img src="/docs/resources/images/recipes/aws-bucket/create-bucket-set-permissions.png" alt="create bucket" width="720"></p>

-For now, use default `“Block all public access”` permissions, or AWS doesn’t give you to click next.
+For now, use the default `“Block all public access”` permissions, or AWS doesn’t give you to click next.
 Click Next and Save.
-Now we have bucket creaated.
+Now we have a bucket created.

-Assign appropriate permissions, so the content of a bucket can be accessed.
+Assign appropriate permissions, so it will be possible to access the bucket contents.

 <p align=center><img src="/docs/resources/images/recipes/aws-bucket/modify-bucket-settings-permissions.png" alt="create bucket" width="720"></p>